AustinBrunkhorst/snooz/README.md

 ![Screenshot of home assistant showing a power toggle and fan speed dropdown][screenshot]

 ## Frequently asked questions
+> How do I enter pairing mode?
+1. Unplug SNOOZ and let sit for 5 seconds.
+2. Plug SNOOZ back in.
+3. Confirm no other phones are trying to connect to the device.
+4. With one finger, press and hold the power button on SNOOZ.
+Release when the lights start blinking (approximately 5 seconds).

+> My device isn't discovered on the integration setup

+Make sure the SNOOZ device is in pairing mode and within Bluetooth range of the host device running Home Assistant.

 > Can I use the SNOOZ mobile app when the device is connected to Home Assistant?

 No. This is a limitation with the SNOOZ device supporting only 1 simultaneous connection.

-## Feature roadmap
-- [ ] UI based integration configuration
-- [ ] Device discovery
-- [ ] Ability to toggle active/inactive state so the SNOOZ Mobile app can be used if needed

 ## ⚠ Disclaimer ⚠
 This integration is in no way affiliated with SNOOZ.
 SNOOZ does not offer support for this integration, as it was built by reverse engineering communication with SNOOZ's mobile app.